thijsfranck/the-dynamic-typists/protocol/README.md

 ## Design Choices

-The protocol module focuses on detailed and user-friendly types.
+The `protocol` module aims to provide detailed and user-friendly types.
 Each API endpoint has corresponding request and response types.
 All types are structured as JSON-compatible Python `dicts`.
-For compatibility with FastAPI, we use `TypedDict` from the `typing_extensions` module.
+For compatibility with `FastAPI`, we use `TypedDict` from the `typing_extensions` module.

 ## Types